alexf91/lean4-ctypes/README.md

 ## Usage

-Access to library functions is structured done with the `Library` type.
+Library functions are accessed through the `Library` type.
-It is a wrapper around `dlopen()` for loading and `dlsym()` for looking up a symbol.
+It is a wrapper around `dlopen()` for loading a shared library and `dlsym()` for looking up a symbol.

-The `CType` inductive represents types available in C.
+The `CType` type represents types available in C.
-It contains definitions for signed and unsigned integers, floating point types, complex types, arrays, structs and pointers.
+It contains definitions for signed and unsigned integers, floating point types, complex types, structs and pointers.

 Values are represented with the `CValue` type.
-It directly matches the `CType` type.
+It directly matches the `CType` type, but also contains a value.

 The low-level implementation is in the `CTypes.Core` namespace and implements basic types and function calls.
 It is a wrapper around `libffi`.